 Heat and humidity can damage your medicine and reduce its effectiveness, or make it go bad before its best-by date.
 Yes, even typical over-the-counter medication like acetaminophen are damaged by the hot and humid environment of your bathroom.

 The alternative?
-Store your pills in your bedroom in a dresser drawer, in a closer, or in the kitchen far from the stove, the sink, the fridge, or any other heat or humidity source.
+Store your pills in your bedroom in a dresser drawer, in a closet, or in the kitchen far from the stove, the sink, the fridge, or any other heat or humidity source.

 02 of 09

 If health is your first priority, you should definitely have condoms.
-However, keeping them in the bathroom is definitely a bad idea.
+However, keeping them in the bathroom is a bad idea.